 One hundred years ago this spring—on April 6, 1917—President Woodrow Wilson signed the declaration that would launch the nation into war, and propel the University to action.
-Within a week, 575 Cornell undergraduates had registered for military service; by the end of the war two and a half years later, almost 9,000 students and alumni would enlist.
+Within a week, 575 Cornell undergraduates had registered for military service; by the end of the war a year and a half later, almost 9,000 students and alumni would enlist.
 Of these, more than 4,500 were commissioned officers, comprising 2 percent of all officers in the Army, Navy, and Marine Corps—more than from any other single institution, West Point included.

 The University’s strong military roots trace back to the Morrill Land Grant Act that enabled its founding.
 That law, enacted during the Civil War, mandated that land-grant schools provide instruction in military tactics along with subjects like agriculture and engineering.
 Military training has been part of the Cornell curriculum ever since, first through the Cadet Corps and now in today’s Reserve Officers’ Training Corps.

 Though the war raged thousands of miles from the Hill, it had dramatic effects on campus.
 In September 1917, the incoming freshman class was almost a third smaller than usual.
 Fraternities were nearly half empty.
 Sports were cancelled and clubs went dormant.
 Tensions sometimes ran high.
 Students vandalized the home of a Swiss-born, pacifist faculty member who declined to buy Liberty bonds; a Latin professor moved to have a colleague in the German department expelled from the Town and Gown Club—on the grounds, as Morris Bishop 1914, PhD 1926, wrote in his History of Cornell, “that any reader of the New Yorker Staats-Zeitung was a traitor.”